-Things you can do to improve poor blood circulation:
+Things you can do to improve blood circulation: - Page 1

 In simple terms when not enough blood flows along the arteries and capillaries, then problems can happen.
 It is usually most noticeable in the extremities of the body such as the legs, feet, toes, hands and fingers.